-Alper has written two books (published by Macmillan) about American history and historic sites.
+In addition to numerous articles, reviews and museum catalogues, Alper has written two books (published by Macmillan) about American history and historic sites.
 Hundreds of photos were created for the project, and many appear in the books.
 He has served on committees of several organizations, such as the National Endowment for the Humanities and the National Academy of Television Arts and Sciences (Emmy Division).
-In addition, Alper has been a contributing editor of Arts Magazine and has written art reviews for The New Republic.
+Alper also has been an author/editor of Arts Magazine and has contributed art reviews to The New Republic.
 He has written and narrated a radio series for WGBH-Boston.
 Alper has participated in the Fellows Program of the American Council on Education and has been awarded a Residency at the prestigious American Academy in Rome.

 Interested in photography since his youth, he has studied with master photographers such as Bruce Davidson, Michael Kenna and Robert Farber.
 Alper started his photographic career in New York City where he created publicity photos for actors and performers.
+Among his clients were Bill Maher, Elvis Costello and Tony Bennett.
 In recent years, he has specialized in fine art photographs – impressionist (fantasy) images, abstracts, portraiture, nature studies, and city scenes in both black-and-white and in color.

 Alper has worked at the Foley Gallery in New York City.
 In addition, he has served as an independent art consultant to private collectors and institutions.

 Currently, Max Victor Alper divides his time between New York City and Pennsylvania.